hawthorne-abendsen/contract-build-workflow/README.md

 - `build_path` - array of contract relative paths to compile, defaults to the repository root directory
 - `release_description` - optional text to attach to a relase description

-### Example workflow for the reporisotry with a single contract
+### Basic workflow for the reporisotry with a single contract

 ```yaml
 name: Build and Release  # name it whatever you like